How Spot and Handle Social Climbers: Examples & Solutions

 Some postures are smoother and their game will work with people who are not very socially smart.

-But in the presence of high-quality men high-quality women social climbing, falls flat.
+But with high-quality men high-quality women social climbing, falls flat.

 At the end of the day, this is why posturing guys always fail: